 Risk and Returns on Bondora

-When investing, it’s important to understand the risk and safety of certain investments, and therefore conclude whether the risk and return ratio is aligned with your financial goals.
+When investing, it’s essential to understand certain investments' risk and safety and conclude whether the risk and return ratio is aligned with your financial goals.

 When investing on Bondora you’re investing in unsecured personal loans from Estonia, Spain and Finland.